grafana/grafana/docs/sources/panels/visualizations/stat-panel.md

   - **Auto -** If only a single value is shown (no repeat), then the value is centered.
 If multiple series or rows are shown, then the value is left-aligned.
   - **Center -** Stat value is centered.
 - **Text mode** (Only available in Grafana 7.1+.)
-  - **Auto -** If the data contains multiple series or fields, show both name and value..
+  - **Auto -** If the data contains multiple series or fields, show both name and value.
   - **Value -** Show only value, never name.
 Name is displayed in the hover tooltip instead.
   - **Value and name -** Always show value and name.
   - **Name -** Show name instead of value.
 Value is displayed in the hover tooltip.